aminrj/aminrj.github.io/_posts/2026-06-06-agent-security-scorecard.md

 ---

-**Immediate Action Items:**
+**Immediate action items:**

 If you are deploying AI agents today, take these steps to secure your environment:

-- Build a live inventory of every agent running in production — name, purpose, owner, and what APIs it can call
+- Build a live inventory of every agent running in production.
+Name, purpose, owner, and what APIs it can call.
-- Give your highest-privilege agent its own scoped identity and rotate any shared credentials it uses
+- Give your highest-privilege agent its own scoped identity and rotate any shared credentials it uses.
-- Define your top five high-impact actions and add a mandatory confirmation step to each
+- Define your top five high-impact actions and add a mandatory confirmation step to each.
-- Set a 90-day rotation schedule for all agent credentials as a floor toward just-in-time credentials
+- Set a 90-day rotation schedule for all agent credentials as a floor toward just-in-time credentials.
 - Time yourself: starting now, how long does it take to completely halt your highest-risk agent?
-Target is under five minutes
+Target is under five minutes.

-The era of agentic AI is here.
-Let's make sure we get the security right from the beginning.